Prefolds • Hybrids • All In One's • Pockets • Fitteds • CD Workshops • Washing

 (The above chart assumes that you will be washing every other day.)

 Take the plunge, get started today and you will see how fun and easy it is to dress your baby's bum with fun colors and patterns!
-And if you still have questions, please join us at our next Cloth Diaper Workshop and take advantage of exclusive savings!
+And if you still have questions, please join us at our next Cloth Diaper Workshop!

 Washing Cloth Diapers at Home